aabhasp6UCL/aabhasp6UCL/README.md

 Hi, I'm Aabhas

-A second-year Mathematical Computation student at UCL interested in the intersection of quantitative research and ML.
+A second-year Mathematical Computation student @ UCL

+interested in the intersection of quantitative research and ML.
 I enjoy applying statistical and computational techniques to complex datasets to uncover patterns, generate insights, and develop systematic approaches to financial problems.

 ### 🚀 What I'm working on